|

 may break when bent.

-a point no more than one centimetre from the point, apply a tight
+At one centimetre from the point, apply a tight

 wrapping of fine tying thread no more than 2 millimetres in length.
 This

-wrapping forms the needle “stop” and should be just thick enough to
+wrapping forms the needle stop and should be just thick enough to

 prevent the needle slipping through the PVC sleeve on the treble hook while